Rdore88/career_atlas_node/README.md

 ### Testing

-I'm using [Jest](https://facebook.github.io/jest/) for testing.
+I'm using [Mocha](https://mochajs.org/), [Chai](http://www.chaijs.com/) and [Supertest](https://github.com/visionmedia/supertest) for testing.
+If its your first time running the tests suite make sure to install all the needed packages by running `npm install mocha chai supertest --save-dev`.
 Run `npm run test` to run the testing suite

 ## Contributing